LiarPrincess/Violet/Scripts/bigint_generate_cow_tests/README.md

 # What is this?

 This script will generate copy-on-write (COW) tests for our `BigInt` implementation.
+It is important, because even though `BigInt` is immutable, the heap that is points to is not.

 Those tests should be placed in `/Tests/BigIntTests/BigInt/BigIntCOWTests.swift`.

 Example test looks like this:

 ```Swift
 func test_addEqual_toCopy_doesNotModifyOriginal() {
   // smi + smi